MileHacker Logo

 • Clínica Antofagasta: A prominent private hospital, often chosen by travelers.

-• Clínica Bupa Antofagasta: Another private option offering thorough medical services.
+• Clínica Bupa Antofagasta: Another private option offering comprehensive medical services.

-• Private facilities may offer higher standards and The english language-speaking staff.
+• Private facilities may offer higher standards and English-speaking staff.

 Lost Documents